pestras/micro/README.md

 # STORE Decorator:

-There are case when sub serveses need to access each other methods even with the main service,
+There are cases when sub serveses need to access each other methods even with the main service,
 **STORE** decorators adds methods attached to to **Micro** store when each service instanciated, that way can be accessed any where.

 ```ts